The Magical Number Seven, Plus Two

 This tutorial may help configuring the PC: Windows PC as a FIR Audio Processor.

-The computer is configured with Jonas Thedering's Equalizer APO.
+The system is implemented using Equalizer APO with FIR filters generated by rePhase.
 The E-APO configuration file looks like this:

 Device: USBStreamer - USBStreamer Multi-channels